-The three fishing fleets targeting the Northern-Central stock of anchovy (including their fishing capacity) are: an artisanal fishing fleet of vessels of less than 10 m3 GRT; a small-scale fishing fleet of vessels of more than 10 m3 GRT and less than 32.6 m3 GRT; and an industrial fishing fleet of vessels larger than 32.6 m3; the Chimbote fleet, from which Compañía Americana de Conservas (Grupo Consorcio) and Lovering Foods UK source from which also belongs to the small-scale and artisanal fleet category.
+The three fishing fleets targeting the Northern-Central stock of anchovy (including their fishing capacity) are: an artisanal fishing fleet of vessels of less than 10 cubic meters GRT; a small-scale fishing fleet of vessels of more than 10 cubic meters GRT and less than 32.6 cubic meters GRT; and an industrial fishing fleet of vessels larger than 32.6 cubic meters.
+The Chimbote and Sechura fleets, from which Compañía Americana de Conservas (Grupo Consorcio) and Lovering Foods source from belong to the small-scale and artisanal fleet category.

-- There is little knowledge of the impacts the Chimbote small-scale fleet has over other ecosystem components, such as bycatch species and endangered, threatened and protected (ETP) species.
+- There is little knowledge of the impacts the Chimbote and the Sechura small-scale fleets have over other ecosystem components, such as bycatch species and endangered, threatened and protected (ETP) species.

 - Catch limits for the small-scale fleet need to be reinforced and landing and transportation controls need to be strengthened.